by Boone Cutler

 Additionally, under these conditions Warfighters get more respect.
 Respect is important to our folk and most of us get little more than pity.
 Pity is bad.

 Once a person moves from the civilian group to the Warfighter group; the Warfighter group becomes the centric force of personality.
-It can’t be undone and it’s reinforced every time the Warfighter group is stressed together, tested together and under-fire together, share pain together, lose together, survive together and WIN together.
+It can’t be undone and it’s reinforced every time the Warfighter group is stressed together, tested together and under-fire together.
+They share pain together, lose together, survive together, and WIN together.

 Warfighters aren’t this way only because of training; we were born this way.
 Those of us that volunteered all had other options but we chose to be a Warfighter on some level.
 Others didn’t and I believe people ultimately do what they desire most.